Raúl De Molina: Television

 De Molina began appearing on various talk shows during the 1990s, including The Joan Rivers Show, Maury Povich Show, and Geraldo.
 These early television appearances brought him to the attention of Spanish-language channels Telemundo and Univision.
 He made appearances on shows like Sábado Gigante, and in 1998 became the co-host of El Gordo y la Flaca, alongside Lili Estefan.
 He has continued to host the show ever since, which has more viewers on its time slot than ABC, CBS, NBC and FOX combined.

 He has hosted and reported for programs such as Primer Impacto, Ocurrió Así, Hola América, and Club Telemundo, as well as primetime specials and his own productions.

 De Molina has also covered live events such as the Latin Grammy Awards in Las Vegas, and the New Year's Eve celebration in Times Square, Manhattan.
-He has covered the FIFA World Cup in France, Germany, South Africa, and Brazil.
 While in South Africa to cover the 2010 FIFA World Cup, Molina was stranded during a safari when his car engine caught fire, and he was surrounded by lions.
 According to Molina, he was rescued after a passing family gave him a ride.

 In 2008, De Molina was chosen as one of the "Most Influential Hispanics" in the United States by People en Español.
 He was featured in both the "Most Beautiful" and "Best Dressed" special issues of People en Español.

 In October 2008, Random House published his second book La Dieta del Gordo about his own struggles with weight, and his secret to losing 70 pounds.
 De Molina was an inaugural contributor to the HuffPost's Food section.
 He continues to write regular columns on food, healthcare, sports and Hispanic culture.
 He is also a regular contributor to AOL News.

 In 2008, De Molina appeared on After Hours with Daniel Boulud.
 He was a judge on Iron Chef America in 2011.
 He was also a guest on The Chew and The Wendy Williams Show.

 He was also a judge in the Miss America 2012 pageant besides Kris Jenner, Mark Ballas, and Lara Spencer.
 In 2015, De Molina was a panelist on The Nightly Show with Larry Wilmore.

 De Molina was prominently featured in the 2020 documentary film Mucho Mucho Amor: The Legend of Walter Mercado, about the life of Puerto Rican astrologer Walter Mercado.